treescribe/app-legals/terms.md

 # 19A.
 Deletion of content

-- Provider may, after giving reasonable notice to Customer on the Service, delete Data, Posted Content or other content on the Customer's Account.
+- Provider may delete Data, Posted Content or other content on the Customer's Account and the entirety of the Customer's Account every Sunday (Australia time).
 - Customer is responsible for exporting and / or saving any such content before the deletion occurs, and Provider is not responsible for any Cost suffered by Customer as a result of such deletion.

 ## 20. Intellectual property protection